jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-01.md

-+++
+---
-title=  "Laying Plans"
+title:  "Laying Plans"
-image=  "/covers/war.jpg"
+image:  "/covers/war.jpg"
-description=  "The art of war is of vital importance to the State.
-It is a matter of life and death" linkb=  "/research/sun-tzu/art-of-war/" linkbtext=  "Index" linkf=  "/research/sun-tzu/art-of-war/chapter-02" linkftext=  "Chapter 2" heading=  "Chapter 1 of Sun Tzu's Art of War"
+description: "The art of war is of vital importance to the State.
+It is a matter of life and death"
-+++
+heading:  "Chapter 1"
+---

 <!-- Translated by Lionel Giles -->